5 Ways To Export CMYK with Inkscape | PNG, JPG, PDF, Vector & More

 RGB

-RGB is a subtractive color model that uses some combination of three different colors of light — red, green, and blue — to form every other color within its spectrum.
+RGB is an additive color model that uses some combination of three different colors of light — red, green, and blue — to form every other color within its spectrum.

 Since RGB uses light to generate colors, it provides for a more vibrant and diverse spectrum than CMYK does.
 This makes the RGB format ideal for use on screens and digital displays because they can produce a wider variety of colors.